oceanicsdotio/oceanics.io/content/blog/pelagic-phylogeography/index.md

 When considering the role of biogeographic barriers in management decision making it is vital to utilize genetic methods to at least be able to estimate contemporary rates of exchange, if not robust models of metapopulation connectivity.
 Studies of pelagic fish have shown that long distance migration and seasonal overlap of adults is sufficient to maintain homogeneity between the GOM and western Atlantic, but not necessarily between eastern and western Atlantic.
 Active migrators like tuna can span these distances, but exhibit spawning site fidelity that results in greater partitioning than may be expected.
 Coastal fishes will general have greater population structure due to linear dispersal and hydrodynamic retention of eggs and larvae at estuaries.
 However, even anadromous fish which may live in freshwater for years can show connectivity between GOM and Atlantic.
 Sedentary demersal fishes like snapper are subject to pelagic egg and larval advection, though the scale of connectivity does not appear proportional to PLD.

 Clearly much has been accomplished in this field, especially in well-studied regions like the GOM.
 The metrics used are necessarily vague, due to inconsistencies in results from varying sample size and methods.

-But the general trend is to reach finer temporal and spatial scales, and to use multiple techniques to improve statistical confidence.
+The general trend is to reach finer temporal and spatial scales, and to use multiple techniques to improve statistical confidence.
 As the discipline evolves further we should see better quantitative estimates of subpopulation age (and be able to date to specific geological events), as well as the ability to meaningfully compare species.